zillow/metaflow/metaflow/plugins/aip/README.md

 }
 ```

-To `run-on-kfp` using this profile:
+To `run-on-aip` using this profile:
 ```
-python hello.py kfp run
+python hello.py aip run
 ```

-To `generate-kfp-yaml` using this profile:
+To `generate-aip-yaml` using this profile:
 ```
-python helloworld.py kfp run --yaml-only --no-s3-code-package
+python helloworld.py aip run --yaml-only --no-s3-code-package
 ```